 Q: What made you write the Larry books?

 A: An ex girlfriend had a young daughter for whom I used to make up short stories about a little stick insect called Larry.
 My two nieces came along a couple of years later and Larry became more established.
 I really enjoyed telling the stories so I decided I wanted to write a series about Larry’s adventures.

 Q: Who is your favourite character in the Larry the Stick Insect series?

-A: Obviously I like Larry but I think his friend Gareth is probably my favourite.
+A: Obviously I like Larry but I think his friend Gavin is probably my favourite.
 He’s funny, kind, loyal and maybe just a little bit cheeky.

 Q: Who are your favourite authors?